bnb-chain/bnb-chain.github.io/docs/BSC-FAQs-tokens.md

 If "has_refund" is false, it means this transaction is successful.

-The corresponding transaction hash on Binance chain is “cross_chain_tx_hash"
+The corresponding transaction hash on Beacon chain is “cross_chain_tx_hash"

 The tokens were sent to “receiverAddresses”.